pganalyze/pgday-chicago-2024/README.md

-# Constraint Programming Model for Index Selection in Postgres (PGCon 2023)
+# Constraint Programming Model for Index Selection in Postgres (PGDay 2024)

-This repository contains everything necessary to run the constraint programming model for index selection presented in the PGCon 2023 talk [Automating Index Selection Using Constraint Programming](https://www.pgcon.org/events/pgcon_2023/schedule/session/422-automating-index-selection-using-constraint-programming/).
+This repository contains everything necessary to run the constraint programming model for index selection presented in the PGDay 2024 talk [Automating Index Selection Using Constraint Programming](https://postgresql.us/events/pgdaychicago2024/schedule/session/1561-automating-postgres-index-selection-using-constraint-programming/).

 Creating indexes on a table in order to meet some requirements (performance, resource budget, etc) is typically done by hand.
 This model can be used as part of automation that suggests a selection of good indexes to meet arbitrary user requirements.
 These requirements are expressed in terms of [goals](#goals) and [rules](#rules).